yuejiaointel/scikit-learn-intelex/doc/daal4py/model-builders.rst

 ------------------
 Model Builders support only base inference with prediction and probabilities prediction.
 The functionality is to be extended.
 Therefore, there are the following limitations:

-- The categorical features are not supported for conversion and prediction.
+- Categorical features are not supported for conversion and prediction.
-- The multioutput models are not supported for conversion and prediction.
+- Multioutput models are not supported for conversion and prediction.
 - SHAP values can be calculated for regression models only.